Pavel Krasheninnikov

-Pavel Vladimirovich Krasheninnikov (Павел Владимирович Крашенинников; born 21 June 1964) is a Russian jurist, legal scholar and politician, chairing the State Duma Committee on State-Building and Legislation since 5 October 2016.
+Pavel Vladimirovich Krasheninnikov (Павел Владимирович Крашенинников; born 21 June 1964) is a Russian jurist, legal scholar and politician.
+Chairman of the State Duma Russia committee on State Construction and Legislation from 5 Octobrper 2016 year.

 Early life and education

 Krasheninnikov was born in Polevskoy, a town in Sverdlovsk Oblast, 50 kilometers southwest of Sverdlovsk (now Yekaterinburg), on 21 June 1964.
 He graduated from a building vocational school in Magnitogorsk in 1983 and then studied law at the Sverdlovsk Law Institute.

 Career

 From 1989 to 1993, Krasheninnikov taught civil law in Sverdlovsk Law Institute (known as Ural State Law Academy since 1992).
 At the same time, he worked as a legal expert for the Supreme Soviet of Russia.

 Federal civil servant (1993-1999)

 In 1993, he was appointed chief of the directorate for civil and economic legislation of the Russian Justice Ministry.
 From 1996 to 1997, he served as deputy chairman of the State Antimonopoly Committee.

 In 1996, Krasheninnikov received his doctorate in law by defending a thesis "Modern issues of ownership and other property rights in residential premises" in Moscow State University.

 In 1997, Krasheninnikov was appointed First Deputy Minister of Justice.
 From March 1998 to August 1999 he served as Justice Minister of Russia (Sergei Kiriyenko's Cabinet, Yevgeny Primakov's Cabinet, Sergei Stepashin's Cabinet).
 At the same time, he was a member of the Security Council of Russia.

 After leaving office, Krasheninnikov was appointed rector of the Russian School of Private Law, which he headed from 1999 to 2010.